thomaswinckell/ts-serialize/README.md

 ##ts-serialize

-Serialization tool using Typescript decorators and reflect-metadata
+Serialization tool using Typescript decorators and reflect-metadata.

 ###Usage